 This division is responsible for the care and maintenance of all Big South Fork NRRA roads, trails, grounds, and buildings.
 This includes provision of specialized maintenance services, routine maintenance, construction, and rehabilitation.
-All of the Big South Fork NRRA facilities are serviced by this division (Blount, pers. comm., 2009b).
+Facilities Management at the Big South Fork NRRA and Obed WSR are managed as one work group.